chrisgrieser/finder-vim-mode/README.md

   issue.
 (You can fix this by changing to English: `System Settings → General → Language & Region → Preferred Languages`)

-## Why not use a Terminal file manager?
-Other than a nicer appearance, a GUI does have a few advantages:
-- Many apps have some way sort of `Reveal current file in Finder` feature, which is quite handy but does not work with a TUI file manager.
-- With a GUI, you get a separate app in various places like the dock, the built-in app switcher `cmd+tab`, or other app switchers (for example, `rcmd`).
-  With a TUI, you'd have to switch to your Terminal, and then switch to your file manager, requiring basically an extra step.
-- Image and file content previews as icons are not available with a TUI-file manager.
-- Finder actually has many hidden features, which this plugin is utilizing.
-- A bunch of automation apps for macOS work with "if app x is frontmost" conditions.
-With a TUI, those apps only see that your terminal is frontmost, but are mostly not able to tell what TUI is running inside the terminal.
-- Cloud services (iCloud, Google Drive, Dropbox, etc.) are well-integrated with Finder.

 ## Build
 Karabiner plugins are essentially hotkey configurations in form of a JSON file.
 Since the amount of configurations for this plugin is rather large, the